 Why these Ork Rumors and Preview Timing Is the Real Story

 The biggest clue is not just the bits.
-It is when they are showing them.
+It’s when they’re showing them.

 GW already said they will be back next week with an even bigger reveal.
 That line matters.
-It suggests these teaser images are not a one-off joke or a tiny side release.
+It suggests these teasers are not a one-off joke or a tiny side release.
 They are the warm-up act.

 That immediately raises the bigger question.
 What kind of release window are we looking at?

-If this follows the same kind of schedule as the Iron Warriors teaser cycle, there is a useful comparison point.
-GW showed bit images first, then slow-dripped the actual range reveal, and the time from those first teases to shelves was roughly four months.
+If this follows the same kind of schedule as the Iron Warriors teaser cycle, it would be about four months.
+GW showed bit images first, then slow-dripped the actual range reveal, and the time from those first teases to shelves will be roughly four months.
 If Orks follow that same pattern, the timeline starts getting very interesting very fast.

 A roughly four-month runway from teaser bits to release would put these Orks right in the zone for Summer 2026.